 I marked up the cube with stickers, naming each face and defining its 'north' direction.
 I also marked the gear by labeling each tooth and setting a forward rotation direction.

 I don't know Haskell very well, so I thought using it would be a fun challenge.
 Plus, I had Haskell guru Phil to ask for help and advice.
 A lot of the code is just defining the connectivity of the puzzle.
 I used a list to keep track of the links between different faces and a pattern-matched function to keep track of the possible rotations.
 I defined north on each face so that these rotations were always the same.
 A north-facing gear could only rotate to the east, and a south-facing one could only rotate west.

 Beyond the trickiness of defining directions and connectivity, I just implemented a straightforward breadth-first search.
-The program creates a list of all states accessable from the starting state.
+The program creates a list of all states accessible from the starting state.
 Because the list is generated with successive expansions of the search frontier, it is naturally sorted by search depth.
-I take advantage of Haskell's lazy evaluation, creating an infinite list of accessable states but only ever calculating a few of them.
+I take advantage of Haskell's lazy evaluation, creating an infinite list of accessible states but only ever calculating a few of them.
 Code below.